CFC-Servers/gm_logger/README.md

 The Storage Logger would then inherit all callbacks set on `MyProject.Logger`

 ## Global Override
-The log level for every newly-created Logger can be overridden by setting the `cfc_logger_forced_level` convar to a log level of your choice.
+The log level for every newly-created Logger can be overridden by setting the `logger_forced_level` convar to a log level of your choice.

-e.g. `cfc_logger_forced_level "debug"`
+e.g. `logger_forced_level "debug"`